django/django/docs/getting-started.rst

 Instead, the solution is to persist information keyed by the ``reply_channel`` in some other data store - sound familiar?
-This is what Django's session framework does for HTTP requests, only there it uses cookies as the lookup key rather than the ``reply_channel``.
+This is what Django's session framework does for HTTP requests, using a cookie as the key.
+Wouldn't it be useful if we could get a session using the ``reply_channel`` as a key?

 Channels provides a ``channel_session`` decorator for this purpose - it provides you with an attribute called ``message.channel_session`` that acts